 Section 5: Candidates and Faithcare Membership

-Age-Appropriate Privileges.
-Also available for Faithcare membership are young people (below the age of 16) demonstrating the desire and qualifications for membership as listed in Article 1 Section 2, of this document.
-In this instance, these Faithcare members are restricted from certain privileges of membership (suffrage, some facility usage, some ministry positions) until the more appropriate age of 16, the overseers will meet with the Faithcare members prior to their being presented for an affirmation vote at a regular members ’meeting so that both parties are comfortable with full membership.
+2. Age-Appropriate Privileges.
+Also available for Faithcare membership are young people (below the age of 16) demonstrating the desire and qualifications for membership as listed in Article 1, Section 2, of this document.
+In this instance, these Faithcare members are restricted from certain privileges of membership (suffrage, some facility usage, some ministry positions) until the more appropriate age of 16.
+After the age of 16, the overseers will meet with the Faithcare members prior to their being presented for an affirmation vote at a regular members ’meeting so that both parties are comfortable with full membership.

 Section 6: Candidates, Membership, and Responsibility

-Attendance at regular meetings.
-Members should freely attend all scheduled meetings of the church unless providentially hindered (Heb 10:24-25.
+A. Attendance at regular meetings.
+Members should freely attend all scheduled meetings of the church unless providentially hindered (Heb 10:24-25).

-Edification of the Church.
-Each individual member of the church is expected to give his or her life to the greater well being of the church as a whole (John 13:35; 15:13; I Cor 12:12-27).
-Members should seek to cultivate relationships with one another and maintain mutual love and honest so that they may better be able to pray for one another whenever needs arise (Heb 3:12-13; 10:24-25).
+D. Edification of the Church.
+Each individual member of the church is expected to give his or her life to the greater well being of the church as a whole (John 13:35; 15:13; I Cor.
+12:12-27).
+Members should seek to cultivate relationships with one another and maintain mutual love and honesty so that they may better be able to pray for one another (Eph 6:18), as well as love, comfort, encourage, and help one another whenever needs arise (Heb 3:12-13; 10:24-25).

-Unity of the Church.
+E. Unity of the Church.
 Each member has an obligation to strive for unity within the body.
-As Paul writes, be completely humble and gentle: be patient, bearing with one another in love.
+As Paul writes, Be completely humble and gentle; be patient, bearing with one another in love.
 Make every effort to keep the unity of the Spirit through the bond of peace (Eph 4:2-3).
 At minimum, this means forgiving one another and talking to one another openly and honestly, rather than talking about one another or allowing disagreements to fester into disunity.

-Reputation of the Church.
+F. Reputation of the Church.
 Each member is expected to act in a manner worthy of the gospel of Jesus Christ, which means maintaining high moral standards, as well as making sure that gossip, back-biting, and other forms of division are not tolerated within the body.
-Scripture teaches the believer to make sure his speech is always with grace, seasoned, as it were, with salt (Col4:5-6).
+Scripture teaches the believer to make sure his speech is always with grace, seasoned, as it were, with salt (Col 4:5-6).